 Exposure to the silica dust created cutting and polishing Engineered quartz countertops is giving some workers severe silicosis a fatal lung disease

-While inhaling dust from the cutting and polishing of all countertops is unhealthy, the fabrication of engineered quartz countertops has been found to be especially dangerous.
+Inhaling dust from the cutting and polishing of all countertops is unhealthy.
+However, the fabrication of engineered quartz countertops has been found to be especially dangerous.

-In 2016, OSHA issued new workplace limits on how much silica could be in the air at countertop fabrication sites.
-Unfortunately, a year later, the incoming Trump administration canceled the safety agency’s national emphasis program for silica.
+In 2016, OSHA issued new workplace limits on how much silica could be airborne at quartz countertop supply sites.
+Unfortunately, a year later, the Trump administration canceled the safety agency’s national emphasis program for silica.

 Main Line Kitchen Design presently sells Quartz countertops.
-The time has come for responsible retailers to investigate the conditions at the fabrication sites where the engineered quartz that we sell is cut and polished.
+We believe the time has come for responsible retailers to investigate the conditions at their fabrication sites.

 Main Line Kitchen Design will talk to industry experts at the National Kitchen and Bath Industry Show, KBIS, held this January in Las Vegas.
 After we return from the show, we will speak to our fabricators and try to ascertain if their workers are being exposed to these dangers from the countertops we sell.